kvklrao/Avyantra_Presco_Project/03_PredictionCode/README.md

 ### What is this repository for? ###

-This repository has python code for generating the sepsis scores.
+This repository has the python code for generating the sepsis scores.
+This module generates the sepsis score on a real time basis.
+The prediction (machine learning) model which is pre-trained is used to derive the score.

 ### Files ###

-- end_to_end_prediction.py - For geerating the score for the full model.
-- end_to_end_prediction_asha - For generating the score for the ASHA model.
+- server.py - The main web server.

 ### Prep ###

-- Please ensure that the database tables are created, for that kindly run **Prep/Make_Tables.sql** SQL.
-- Please ensure that the database credentials are given in the python code.
-The varibales DB_HOST, DB_PORT, DB_PASSWORD are to be set.
+- Please install the requirements specified in **requirements.txt** file.